vishal-biyani/docker-volume-vsphere/docs/user-guide/admin-cli.md

 ## Vmgroup

 vm-groups allow placing access control restrictions on all Docker storage requests issued from a group of VMs.
-Administrator can create a vm-group, place a set of VMs in it (`create` and ``vm add`` subcommands, and then associate this group with a specific set of Datastore and access privileges (`access` and `update` subcommands).
+Administrator can create a vm-group, place a set of VMs in it (`create` and ``vm add`` subcommands, and then associate this group with a specific set of Datastores and access privileges (`access` and `update` subcommands).

 ### Help
 ```bash